Nutritionist, Kirsten Brooks, outlines the best detox methods

 Periods of cleansing give your liver a chance to detoxify and channel energy on revitalizing the body and many people report benefits such as clearer skin, increased energy and concentration, weight loss, improved digestion and much more.

-For an effective detox, however, it is not only important to reduce the intake of substances that tax the liver but to maximize the supply of nutrients required to optimize the liver’s detoxification pathways.
-Many people with poor eating habits consume processed foods high in fat, sugar, and additives which are also devoid in the nutrients needed to support detoxification, hence the need for adequate nutrient-rich food and supplementation.
+For an effective detox, however, it is not only important to reduce the intake of substances that tax the liver, but to maximise the supply of nutrients required to optimize the liver's detoxification pathways.
+Many people with poor eating habits consume processed foods high in fat, sugar and additives which are also devoid in the nutrients needed to support detoxification, hence the need for adequate nutrient-rich food and supplementation.

 The liver has two detoxification pathways known as Phase One and Phase Two requiring different nutrients for each phase.
 During Phase One, a toxic chemical is altered into a less harmful one, but free radicals are formed which require sufficient antioxidants to quench their activity.
 Without sufficient antioxidants, they can damage the liver cells.
 In Phase Two, a substance is added to this chemical to make it water soluble so it can be moved out of the body through the colon or through the kidneys.
 Foods that support each section will be outlined below.

-It is a good idea to try to source organic food to minimize the toxins from chemical sprays and drug residues.
+It is a good idea to try to source organic food to minimise the toxins from chemical sprays and drug residues.

-Drinking plenty of water will aid the elimination of toxins through the kidneys-aim for at least 11/2 liters a day.
+Drinking plenty of water will aid the elimination of toxins through the kidneys-aim for at least 11/2 litres a day.

-Drinking hot water with lemon juice on waking or before meals act as a digestive stimulant and liver support due to its bitterness and alkaline properties.
+Drinking hot water with lemon juice on waking or before meals acts as a digestive stimulant and liver support due its bitterness and alkaline properties.

-Eat a diet low in fat and high in fiber by increasing your intake of vegetables, fruit, wholegrains, and pulses.
+Eat a diet low in fat and high in fibre by increasing your intake of vegetables, fruit, wholegrains and pulses.
 This will assist your body in eliminating stored wastes.
 The Western diet is generally lacking in vitality and freshness, it is low in fibre and too refined which can lead to poor elimination: Constipation then adds to the stress on the liver because the liver receives toxins directly from the bowel- one of the greatest potential sources of toxicity.
-Therefore by ensuring regular bowel movements by increasing your water and fiber intake is very important.
+Therefore by ensuring regular bowel movements by increasing your water and fibre intake is very important.

 An antioxidant complex containing a synergistic mix of antioxidants such as vitamin C, E, beta-carotene, curcumin, grape seed extract, quercetin plus liver-supportive nutrients such as selenium and zinc and alpha-lipoic acid will assist the program.

-There are also the following which is generally supportive for liver function:
+There are also the following which are generally supportive for liver function: